 Such a practice is not suitable for the security of the business.
 If such credentials find their way into social media, they can fall into the hands of an attacker, which can have a detrimental effect on the company?
 It can lead to a total account takeover.
 Implementing a password system in the business can help manage access to the accounts without sharing the credentials with many parties.
 Hence, the integrity of the credentials is maintained.

 Businesses have various applications connected with social media to provide more connectivity.
 Such apps may include a listening system, publishing system, or analytics system.
-Such apps can be the channels that the attacker uses to access the inner workings of the business and conduct various attacks.
+Such apps can be the channels the attacker uses to access the inner workings of the business and conduct various attacks.
 Therefore, understanding the security situation around your applications before connecting them to social media is vital.
 Connected applications can have proprietary data on them.
 When the attacker gets hold of such information, he can sell it to your competitor or blackmail you.
 Either way, there is a loss of cash.
 You can lose your competitive edge when the competitors come across such information.

 Account takeovers (ATOs) arise when an unauthorized user uses various methods and techniques to hijack and take control of a victim’s account.
 They do this through phishing, credential stuffing, or social engineering.
 The attacker can cause irreparable damage once he completes an account takeover attack.
 Dolce and Gabbana’s Instagram account was taken over.
 They lost an entire market.
-On their Instagram account, the attackers posted offensive messages on the eve of announcing the event of their brand’s arrival to the Chinese market.
+On their Instagram account, the attackers posted offensive messages on the eve of announcing the event of their brand’s arrival on the Chinese market.
 Such an incident explains how impactful social media security is to a business.

-Whenever an account is compromised either by DNS spoofing, phishing, or social engineering, it helps attackers start impersonation, ransomware attacks, credential stuffing, among other malicious actions.
+Whenever an account is compromised either by DNS spoofing, phishing, or social engineering, it helps attackers start impersonation, ransomware attacks, and credential stuffing, among other malicious actions.

 Now, you may say that personal accounts and business accounts are different.
 This is true in every sense.
 However, the issue arises within the user’s domain.
 Today various people use the same credentials on multiple websites or even store them on their emails.
 Therefore, when the attacker logins to the email, he accesses the plaintext version of the company’s credentials.
 Hence an attacker can launch an attack on a business just because of an employee’s minor mistake.